-The Fulbright Distinguished Awards in Teaching Program for International Teachers (Fulbright DAI) brings together primary and secondary school teachers to the United States for one semester, from August 2022 to December 2022.
-Teachers pursue individual inquiry projects, take courses for professional development at a U.S. host university, observe and lead master classes and seminars for teachers and students at the host University or local primary and secondary schools, and share their expertise with U.S. colleagues and other participants.
+The Fulbright Distinguished Awards in Teaching Program for International Teachers (Fulbright DAI) brings together primary and secondary school teachers to the United States for one semester, from August 2024 to December 2024.
+Teachers pursue individual inquiry projects, take courses for professional development at a U.S. host university, observe and lead master classes and seminars for teachers and students at the host university or local primary and secondary schools, and share their expertise with U.S. colleagues and other participants.

 Fulbright DAI is a non-degree program.

 - Educator training: Fulbright Distinguished Teachers take part in an intensive five-month professional development program at a U.S. university.
 The curriculum includes academic coursework, leadership training, and instructional technology seminars.